Russian fairy tale: Influences

 In Russia, the fairy tale is one sub-genre of folklore and is usually told in the form of a short story.
 They are used to express different aspects of the Russian culture.
 In Russia, fairy tales were propagated almost exclusively orally, until the 17th century, as written literature was reserved for religious purposes.
 In their oral form, fairy tales allowed the freedom to explore the different methods of narration.
 The separation from written forms led Russians to develop techniques that were effective at creating dramatic and interesting stories.
 Such techniques have developed into consistent elements now found in popular literary works; They distinguish the genre of Russian fairy tales.
 Fairy tales were not confined to a particular socio-economic class and appealed to mass audiences, which resulted in them becoming a trademark of Russian culture.

 Cultural influences on Russian fairy tales have been unique and based on imagination.
 Isaac Bashevis Singer, a Polish-American author and Nobel Prize winner, claims that, “You don't ask questions about a tale, and this is true for the folktales of all nations.
 They were not told as fact or history but as a means to entertain the listener, whether he was a child or an adult.
 Some contain a moral, others seem amoral or even antimoral, Some constitute fables on man's follies and mistakes, others appear pointless."
 They were created to entertain the reader.

 Russian fairy tales are extremely popular and are still used to inspire artistic works today.
-The Sleeping Beauty is still played in New York at the American Ballet Theatre and has roots to original Russian fairy tales from 1890.
+The Sleeping Beauty is still played in New York at the US Ballet Theatre and has roots to original Russian fairy tales from 1890.
 Mr. Ratmansky’s, the artist-in-residence for the play, gained inspiration for the play's choreography from its Russian background.